CAWI - Surveys on the Web

-Demetra Opinioni.net has been carrying out CAWI surveys for study centers and universities for more than 15 years.
-In recent years we have developed specific methodologies and techniques dedicated and optimized for data collection.
-We have been involved in online CAWI surveys since 2003, when internet penetration in Italy was around 30%.
+Demetra Opinioni.nethas been carrying out CAWI surveys for study centers and universities for more than XNUMX years.
+In recent years we have developed specific dedicated and optimized methodologies and techniques for data collection.
+We have been carrying out online CAWI surveys since XNUMX, when internet penetration in Italy was around XNUMX%.

-Over time we have accumulated experience in data collection.
-First of all, we have developed techniques for the scheduling of the questionnaires specifically with a view to reducing distortions (Total error) related to data collection.
-Furthermore, we have collected an online panel mainly invited offline (after CATI interview), well distributed throughout Italy, with more than 22.000 profiled consumers that we involve in CAWI surveys for our customers.
+Over the time we have accumulated experience in data collection.
+First of all, we have developed techniques for the programming of the questionnaires specifically with a view to reducing distortions (Total error) related to data collection.
+Furthermore, we have gathered an online panel mainly invited offline (after CATI interview), well distributed throughout Italy, with more than 22.000 profiled consumers that we use in CAWI surveys for our customers.

 What is a CAWI survey or research?

 CAWI stands for Computer Assisted Web Interviewing and refers to web surveys.
-They appear with the spread of the Internet and are done through the provision of an invitation link via email or online panel.
-CAWI research was born as one applied statistical survey methodology for some particular types of questionnaires or to reach particular population targets.
+They appeared with the spread of the Internet and are done through the provision of an invitation link via email or online panel.
+CAWI research was born as an applied statistical survey methodology for some particular types of questionnaires or to reach particular population targets.
 They began to spread when web penetration was at most 20% of the population.

 Today, with penetration higher than 90%, CAWI surveys have become a survey methodology also used for surveys on generic populations, such as the Italian population or the customers of a company.

-This methodology it is also considered one of the cheapest as it does not involve any communication costs with the respondent.
+This methodology is also considered to be one of the cheapest as it does not involve any communication costs with the respondent.

-The CAWI researches are therefore particular surveys via web in which:
+CAWI surveys are therefore particular online surveys in which:

 - the software takes care of sending the emails and classifying the unit as "Answered" after completing the questionnaire;